christianalfoni/impact/docs/giving-up-react.md

 - Reactive primitives defined in a separate scope, but exposed to the component where we reconcile the user interface
 - Lifecycle hooks

-Even though we are trying to break up with React due to the technical decisions, we still want a community and ecosystem.
+Even though we are trying to break up with React due to the technical decisions, we would also break up with its community.
+That really sucks, so we also have to consider that an important factor.

 With that in mind our choices are [Vue](), [Svelte](), [Angular]() and [Solid JS]().
-We can immediately drop off **Svelte** and **Angular** as templates and custom type checking is not where we want to go. **Solid JS** does get us quite close, but there is no reconciliation in Solid JS, meaning we can not rely on the language for expressing dynamic user interfaces.
+We can immediately drop off **Svelte** and **Angular** as templates and limited type checking is not where we want to go. **Solid JS** does get us quite close, but there is no reconciliation in Solid JS, meaning we can not rely on the language for expressing dynamic user interfaces or have native typing support.
 That leaves us with **Vue**.

-We are going to continue now by first evaluating the the API available to use in Vue.
+We are going to continue now by first evaluating the API available to use in Vue.
 Just see how far we get and what tradeoffs we have to make.
 Then we are going to see if we can do something about these tradeoffs.

 ## Evaluating Vue

 All Vue projects uses [Vite](), also developed by the Vue team.
-In the default configuration we just change to `@vitejs/plugin-vue-jsx`.
+In the default configuration we change to `@vitejs/plugin-vue-jsx`.
 We are ready to embrace reconciling user interfaces and observing state.

 ```ts
 import { defineConfig } from "vite";